 VPIP and PFR Example

-What this is telling us is that this player is voluntarily putting money into the pot pre-flop with approximately 45% of all possible hand ranges; moreover, he is raises pre-flop with approximately the top 9% of all possible hand ranges.
-So majority of the time, he is limping in pre-flop and a small percentage of the time he is raising.
+This is telling us that this player is voluntarily putting money into the pot pre-flop with approximately 45% of all possible hand ranges; moreover, he is raising pre-flop with approximately the top 9% of all possible hand ranges.
+So the majority of the time, he is limping in pre-flop, and a small percentage of the time, he’s raising.